Mathématique: Chapter 57

 Chapter 57

-The day after Vala’s memory recall session, Young woke with a sense of renewed purpose.
-He watched the sunrise from his kitchen—drinking coffee in the light of a pale dawn.
+The day after Vala’s memory recall session, Young woke with renewed purpose.
+He watched the sunrise from his kitchen, drinking coffee in the light of a pale dawn.

 He and Jackson had made it through the Rite of M’al Sharran.
 Vala had survived eight weeks among the missing.
 Carter’s bones were healing.
 Mitchell and Lam had gone on their first date.
 The little LA defector was out of her cell.
-And, according to the Orbital Imaging team, it was a virtual certainty that Rush had been dumped in Boston, of all places.
+And, according to the Orbital Imaging guys, Rush had been dumped in Boston, of all places.
 They were just working on refining the details.

 Young smiled faintly, sipping his coffee.